You’ve got an Admissions Strategy.

 Christina Lopez spent 20 years in college admissions and enrollment management, including 11 years at Barnard College where she progressed from Associate Director to Dean of Enrollment Management.
 She chaired admission committees, signed admit letters, and set institutional financial aid strategy, balancing a $70 million financial aid budget against the college's revenue goals.

-She built The Dean's Desk for upper middle-income families caught in the financial aid donut hole - earning too much for need-based aid, but facing college costs that have grown far beyond what most families can comfortably carry for four years.
+She built The Dean's Desk for high-earning professionals and business owners caught in the financial aid donut hole - earning too much for need-based aid, but facing college costs that have grown far beyond what most families can comfortably carry for four years.

 Frequently Asked Questions